Radioactive Material License Support — NRC & Agreement State Applications and Audits

 Designed for

-End-to-end help getting and keeping a radioactive materials license — applications, amendments, renewals, and the ongoing compliance work that keeps your facility in good standing with NRC or your Agreement State.
+End-to-end support for obtaining and maintaining a radioactive materials license (RML) — applications, amendments, renewals, and the periodic audits that keep your facility in good standing with the NRC or your Agreement State.

 Services